top of page

 Empower Others

-If your development team is in India you will still need status as to how the development is going but also allow the tech team to talk about issues that came up.
-Since the entire tech team is located in India you can empower the business analyst to run those calls.
-There's no reason to wait until Eastern Time in the United States to have a tech discussion.
-Just meet with the business analyst during the US time zone to attain status rather than having everyone from the India team waiting until late night to have a tech discussion.
+There's no reason to wait until Eastern Time in the United States to have a tech discussion with the entire India team.
+The project manager can Just meet with the focal during the US time zone to attain status rather than having everyone from the India team wait until late at night to have a tech discussion.

 Make sure the Meetings Scheduled Make Sense